SophiaShilkina/SophiaShilkina/README.md

 </h1>

 <h3 align="center">
-  ...and I am a novice Python developer.
+  ...and I am a Python developer.
 Lately, I've been diving into the fascinating world of neural networks and machine learning.
 </h3>